 Blueprint Variables

-Blueprint Variables allow your code to accept user input through the Shipyard UI that gets stored and made available to your code as an environment variable.
+Blueprint Variables allow your code to accept user input through the Platform UI that gets stored and made available to your code as an environment variable.

 A Blueprint can contain as many variables as you want.
 Blueprint variables can also be re-ordered to make it easier for users to understand.